 The concept of a CAT($\kappa$) space is closely related to the Alexandrov angle at the vertex of a geodesic triangle.
 Let $\angle_p^{(\kappa)} (q,r)$ be the angle at $\bar p$ in the comparison triangle $\triangle(\bar p, \bar q, \bar r)$ in $M_\kappa^2$ for $\triangle(p, q, r)$.
 The Alexandrov angle is defined as

-We will show that the limit outer angle $A'_p (q,r)$ equals the Alexandrov angle $\angle_p (q,r)$.
-We state the following two results without proof (see \cite{bridson}).
+We will show that the extrinsic angle $A'_p (q,r)$ equals the Alexandrov angle $\angle_p (q,r)$.
+We state the following two results from \cite{bridson}.
 For more discussion on CAT($\kappa$) spaces, we refer the reader to \cite{bridson} or \cite{ballmann}.